 Marketing Qualified Leads or MQLs are a part of the Awareness and Interest pieces of your traditional sales funnel.
 They are aware of an issue and are normally open to receiving a cold-ish call from a telemarketer or sales rep. These are great leads to nurture further by a marketing automation platform like a Hubspot, Salesforce or Marketo.

 Sales Qualified Leads or (SQLs) are the next step an MQL takes after he or she makes their choice about a brand or solution that will ultimately solve their problem.
 At this point, normally all that needs to happen is for them to make a final buying decision.

 For most B2B marketers, it makes sense to have a multi-channel strategy to generating these leads.
-This involves creating messaging across multiple types of devices, platforms and touch points.
+This involves creating messaging across multiple types of devices, platforms and touch points like Paid Media, SEO & other Programmatic tactics.
 Utilizing new data and technologies, marketers are also able to get better at targeting the right behavior so the timing or chances the lead is in the market is more likely.

 Lead tools or lead magnets are one of the more common forms of getting an opt-in to start the marketing follow up process.
 They range from easy to hard to create.
 For example, a blog post with a good call to action may be easier to create compared to an in-depth whitepaper on a very technical product or service offering.
 Some samples of lead magnets can include but aren’t limited to:

 As a business owner or marketer, if you’re not aware of your CPL or cost per lead, you probably aren’t doing a great job at measuring the true ROI of your marketing investment.

 How do you calculate cost per lead?
 You add up all of your marketing sped for a period of time and then take the # of leads you have acquired for that time period.
 Then, you divide your marketing spend by the total number of leads.